-The items in the Board's Balance Sheet at 31 March 2019 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Board's Balance Sheet at 31 March 2020 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Items Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries, commissioned by Strathclyde Pension Fund, is engaged to provide the Board with expert advice about the assumptions to be applied.
 The effect on the net pension liability of changes in individual assumptions can be measured.
-For instance, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £3.233m.
+For instance, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of £2.894m.
 However, the assumptions interact in complex ways.
-During 2018/2019, the actuaries advised that the net pension liability had decreased by £0.796m as a result of the return on fixed assets and estimates being corrected through experience and increased by £2.325m attributable to the updating of financial assumptions.
-Guranteed Minimum Pension Guaranteed minimum pension (GMP) was accrued by members of the Local Government Pension Scheme between 6 April 1978 and 5 April 1997.
-The value of GMP is inherently unequal between males and females for a number of reasons, including a higher retirement age for men and GMP accruing at a faster rate for women.
-The introduction of the new Single State Pension in April 2016 brought uncertainty over the ongoing indexation of GMPs.
-The Government has several options in terms of a permanent solution.
-Each option has radically different financial implications for pension funds and employers.
-As an interim solution, GMP rules were changed so that the responsibility for ensuring GMPs kept pace with inflation passed in full to pension schemes themselves for members reaching state pension age between 6 April 2016 and 5 April 2021.
-This new responsibility leads to increased costs for all schemes and hence scheme employers.
-The Strathclyde Pension Fund Actuary has carried out calculations in order to estimate the impact that the GMP indexation changes will have on the pension fund liabilities.
-The estimated impact of GMP indexation is to increase the total liabilities by £0.065m.
-The estimate assumes that the permanent solution eventually agreed will be equivalent in cost to extending the interim solution to all members reaching state pension age from 6 April 2016 onwards.
-The Treasurer has reviewed the assumptions used by the actuary in calculating the liability attributable to GMPs and considers that they form a reasonable basis for the estimate.
+During 2019/2020, the actuaries advised that the net pension liability had decreased by: £3.178m attributable to the updating of financial assumptions; £1.066m attributable to changes in demographic assumptions; and £0.137m due to other experience.
+The net liability had increased by £1.752m due to the expected return on pension fund assets.